gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Story: Introduce public headers for native libraries

-This story introduces a set of headers which are visible to all source files in a component and all components that depend on the component.
+This story introduces a set of headers that are visible to all source files in a component and to all components that depend on the component.

 1. Allow `HeaderSet` instances to declare dependencies on `HeaderSet` instances.
+    - Change `HeaderSet` to extend `DependentSourceSet`.
     - These should resolve as above.
     - The transitive dependencies of a header set should be visible at compile time.
 1. Introduce a public header set for native libraries